artsy/artsy.github.io/_posts/2020-09-29-becoming-mobile-first-at-artsy.markdown

 layout: epic
 title: "Becoming Mobile First"
 date: 2020-09-29
-categories: [teams, culture, ios, react native]
+categories: [teams, culture, ios, tooling, mobile, eigen, emission, node, reactnative]
 author: ash
+series: React Native at Artsy
+comment_id: 630
 ---

 It was a Wednesday, mid-summer 2019.
 I don't know which Wednesday specifically, but I know that it was _a_